 Good For The Artists: The benefits of the repertory model for artists are significant.
 The continuity of working with the same colleagues year in and out is a core value of most theatre companies worldwide and is the heart of what constitutes ‘ensemble.’
 The repertory model formalizes this relationship, and prioritizes it as an asset, rather than merely mentioning it in a values statement.

 At a year-round repertory theatre, the actors receive annual contracts, with benefits, so that they can focus all of their time and energy on their roles, not on auditioning or chasing work to keep the bills paid.
 This creates a paradigm shift in the mental well-being of an actor, and her/his ability to create great theatre.

 Good for Institutions: The benefits of the repertory model for institutions are also compelling:

 - It’s a local, live event that can be seen at a later date when the show returns to the repertory.
 This also makes great use of word of mouth, which takes time to set in and is always the most effective form of advertising.
 The repertory model develops continuity between the live art that is created and the audience engaging with it and sustains that relationship over time.

-- Being able to sell the idea of the artists as the theater’s product.
-The company in residence becomes the theater’s biggest asset.
+- Being able to sell the idea of the artists as the theatre's product.
+The company in residence becomes the theatre’s biggest asset.

-Good for Audiences: As the audience gets to know the actors in the ensemble, they begin to identify with the actors as the protagonists in every show at the theater.
-In the best case, the audience takes ownership of the actors/ensemble and by extension the theater as well.
-This principle is already at work in many theaters around the country, where artists form a relationship with the theater and work there often.
+Good for Audiences: As the audience gets to know the actors in the ensemble, they begin to identify with the actors as the protagonists in every show at the theatre.
+In the best case, the audience takes ownership of the actors/ensemble and by extension the theatre as well.
+This principle is already at work in many theatres around the country, where artists form a relationship with the theatre and work there often.
 Again, the repertory model would formalize these already existing relationships and bring those actors in constant contact with the public.
 The actors become essential to that community and they work with the audience to create meaning together.